HM Advocate v Sheridan and Sheridan: Defence case

 Four witnesses who were present at the crucial SSP executive meeting of 9 November 2004 claimed that Sheridan did not admit to visiting a sex club at the meeting.

 On 17 December the defence case completed.
 The prosecution then dropped the last remaining charge against Gail Sheridan, who was acquitted by the judge.
 Later that day her solicitor made a statement on her behalf outside the court thanking her legal team.

 Summations

 Alex Prentice gave his closing speech on 20 December.
 Sheridan gave his closing speech on 21–22 December, Lord Bracadale gave his summing-up, the jury then retired to consider their verdict and were later sent home for the night.

 Verdict

-On 23 December the jury found Sheridan guilty of five of six perjury charges, acquitting him of the perjury charge related to his lying about an alleged affair.
+On 23 December the jury found Sheridan guilty of five of six perjury charges, acquitting him of the perjury charge related to his alleged affair with Anvar Khan.
 He was bailed pending background reports.

 On 26 January he was sentenced to three years in prison.
 On both days Gail Sheridan made a statement outside the court saying that she was standing by her husband.

-Sheridan was released on license on 30 January 2012, having served just over one year of his sentence.
+Sheridan was released on licence on 30 January 2012, having served just over one year of his sentence.